-Pete, what is the current big trend in sustainable design?
+Pete, what is the current big trend in town planning?

-What are the key challenges that affect sustainable building design?
+What are the key challenges that affect planning?

 Who is your biggest career influence?

 My original mentor at Stride Treglown, Andrew Renshaw.
-I learnt a lot at university, but Andrew helped me put theory into practice and taught me the value of communicating concisely to get the right message across; a skill you can apply to everything.
+I learnt a lot at university, before I joined Stride Treglown, but Andrew helped me put theory into practice and taught me the value of communicating concisely to get the right message across.

 I have learnt to not just tell the client what they want to hear, but also what they need to know, even if it might not please them.
 It’s important to be frank and truthful and to get the right information to the right people at the right time.